threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 ## What can I expect in a session?

-During a therapy session I will work with you to open the body and loosening the tensions and blockages that lie behind the physical and psychological ailments.
+During a therapy session I will work with you to open the body and loosen the tensions and blockages that lie behind the physical and psychological ailments.
 This can include:

 ### Relieve Tensions